 Many competing Web mail systems either don't offer offline access or charge for them.
 Gmail supports both POP and IMAP, which are industry standards for desktop email clients.
 That means you can use Outlook, Thunderbird, or Mac Mail with your Gmail account.

 I've seen plenty of people give out Gmail addresses as their professional contact, but you might still be worried that this might not look professional.
 There's an easy solution.
-If you own your own domain, you can use the free version of Google Apps
+If you own your own domain, you can use Google Apps

-Gmail is integrated with Google Chat and lets you send instant messages with your contacts.
+Gmail is integrated with Google Hangouts and lets you send instant messages with your contacts.
 You can also engage in voice and video chats from both Windows-PCs and Macs.
-Video chat integration is not currently supported by the standalone version of Google Talk

 Gmail is reliable enough that outages make the news.
 That doesn't mean they don't happen.
 If you ever wonder if Gmail is down, you can check the Google Apps Status Dashboard.
 You'll find out if Gmail is running, and if it is down, you should find information about when they expect it to be online again.